Ax8457/WriteUPs/Hackday2025_Finals/TheHearthOfGearford/README.md

 <img src="Screenshots/S8.png" style="width: 50%">
 </p>

 <p align="justify">Actually to perform a log poisoning as expected to get a webshell, there were 2 main possibilities : poison access.log file and load it or poison auth.log.
-Regarding access.log it was harder to exploit it than auth.log; because once the file was poisoned it was impossible to control it nor the re write it nor clear it, and a php injection in it was quickly disturbing page rendering.
+Regarding access.log it was harder to exploit it than auth.log; because once the file was poisoned it was impossible to control it nor re write it nor clear it, and a php injection in it was quickly disturbing page rendering.
 For auth.log it was way simple because as shown in the snippet below, the ssh users whom failed to log in on the machine were extracted amoung the 20 last lines and stored in a file named userloginfail.txt in the directory of the server, which suggested that port 22 was opened (confirmed by a nmap scan).
 Besides, the panel provided a button to clear it which all boils down to a way to control this file by an attacker.

 <p align="center">
 <img src="Screenshots/S9.png" style="width: 50%">